 3. Sugar and refined foods.
 Cause inflammation and nutrient depletion.

-4. Caffeine.
+4. Excess Caffeine.
 Dehydrates and robs the body of nutrients.

-5. Bad fats, such as fried foods, trans and saturated fats.
+5. Bad fats, such as deep fried foods, trans and refined vegetable oils.
 These block the good fats (EFAs), cause inflammation and block the pores.

 7. Constipation, poor digestion and poor liver function contribute to the build up of toxins, leading to the skin needing to step-in for an alternative toxin escape route.